ajtarragona/acl/README.md

-# Tarragona ACL Laravel 5.5
+# Tarragona ACL for Laravel